 File only the first sheet (pages 1 and 2).
-Facsimiles will not be accepted.
-A candidate who has filed Form 6 for 2015 with the Commission, prior to qualifying, may file a copy of that Form 6 at the time of qualifying.
+Originals are required.
+Photocopies, faxed copies and emailed copies will not be accepted.
+A candidate who has filed Form 6 for 2019 with the Commission, prior to qualifying, may file a copy of that Form 6 at the time of qualifying.